klauern/blog/content/2016/managed_file_transfer_shenanigans.md

 the person or system you expected it to.
 In broad terms, you should encrypt files at rest, **always**.
-This isn't going to cover everything, however, because while it may prevent a man-in-the-middle attacker from subverting and/or muck with your system data, it doesn't prevent that same person from encrypting a completely different file that shouldn't be processed at all.
+This isn't going to cover everything, however, because while it may prevent a man-in-the-middle attacker from subverting and/or mucking with your system data, it doesn't preclude a user from using a public key to drop something else they'd like you to process, which shouldn't be processed at all.

 If you choose to encrypt the file, you better be using some form of Digital Signature.
 It's about the only means you have to verify that the person that encrypted it was the person you wanted to get the file from.
-I am not terribly strong on this front, so I might be off-base.
+I am not terribly strong on this front, so I don't have a lot of details on this, but it's something that's getting a lot more attention with sites like [Keybase.io]( https://keybase.io ) and the general trend of using [GPG-signed commits, a la, GitHub]( https://github.com/blog/2144-gpg-signature-verification ).

 ## Validation